Last Update February 2015

 Microsoft is committed to protecting your privacy, while delivering software for use with Microsoft branded personal computing hardware devices.
 This privacy statement explains many of the data collection and use practices of Microsoft Hardware Devices and related software (“Hardware Device”).
 It focuses on features that communicate with the Internet.
 It does not apply to other online or offline Microsoft sites, products, or services.
 This privacy statement applies to Hardware Devices that display or link to this privacy statement.

-The information we collect from you will be used by Microsoft and its controlled subsidiaries and affiliates to enable the features you are using and provide the services or carry out the transactions you have requested or authorised.
-It may also be used to analyse and improve Microsoft products and services.
+The information we collect from you will be used by Microsoft and its controlled subsidiaries and affiliates to enable the features you are using and provide the services or carry out the transactions you have requested or authorized.
+It may also be used to analyze and improve Microsoft products and services.

 Microsoft may access or disclose information about you, including the content of your communications, in order to: (a) comply with the law or respond to lawful requests or legal process; (b) protect the rights or property of Microsoft or our customers, including the enforcement of our agreements or policies governing your use of the services; or (c) act on a good faith belief that such access or disclosure is necessary to protect the personal safety of Microsoft employees, customers, or the public.